NewChromantics/HeizenRadar_RayMon_NodeServer/README.md

 Next add a tag to that commit with the formatting of `v` followed by the version number ie `v0.0.9`

-Once you push this tag to the repo the github workflow will trigger a build and release a new Docker Image with the tag of the version number of the tag pushed to trigger the workflow ie `v0.0.9` using the latest Ray Monitor package.
+Once you push this tag to the repo the github workflow will trigger a build and release a new Docker Image with the tag of the version number of the tag pushed to trigger the workflow ie `raymon-server-image v0.0.9` using the latest Ray Monitor package.

 ### Raymon Monitor Update